Skip to main content

 }

-This policy grants the External DNS Addon the following permissions:
+This policy grants the External DNS Controller the following permissions:

-• Allow Changes to Resource Record Sets: The policy allows the add-on to modify DNS records within a specific hosted zone in AWS Route 53.
+• Modify DNS Records in Specific Hosted Zone: The policy allows the controller to change resource record sets, list existing records, and retrieve tag information for resources within a specific hosted zone (identified by ${HOSTED_ZONE_ID}) in AWS Route 53.
 This is crucial for dynamically updating DNS records as services and ingresses are created, updated, or deleted within the Kubernetes cluster.

-• List Hosted Zones and Resource Record Sets: The policy also allows the add-on to list all hosted zones and resource record sets.
-This is necessary for the add-on to discover existing DNS records and hosted zones, enabling it to manage DNS records effectively.
+• List All Hosted Zones: The policy allows the controller to list all hosted zones in the AWS account.
+This is necessary for the controller to discover existing hosted zones and determine where to manage DNS records.

 aws iam create-policy \